h4l0gen/h4l0gen.github.io/_posts/2024-10-23-eks-cluster-games-walkthrough.md

 Learn about EKS cluster security by 5 fun CTF challenges made by [wiz.io](https://wiz.io/).
 ![alt text](../images/welcome.png)
-# welcome the the challenge
+# welcome to the challenge
 You've hacked into a low-privileged AWS EKS pod.
 Use the web terminal below to find flags across the environment.
 Each challenge runs in a different Kubernetes namespaces with varying permissions.

 All K8s resources are crucial; challenges are based on real EKS misconfigurations and security issues.